dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/databricks-qs.md

 id: "databricks"
 sidebar_label: "Databricks quickstart"
 ---
-For the Databricks project in the quickstart guide, you'll learn how to set up Databricks and connect it to dbt Cloud.
+For the Databricks project in the quickstart guide, you'll learn how to:

-This guide will walk you through:
+- Create a Databricks workspace.
+- Load sample data into your Databricks account.
+- Connect dbt Cloud to Databricks.
+- Take a sample query and turn it into a model in your dbt project.
+A model in dbt is a select statement.
+- Add tests to your models
+- Document your models
+- Schedule a job to run

 :::tip Videos for you
 You can check out [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) for free if you're interested in course learning with videos.